 Objectives Relating to Leadership

-To provide an environment for members to become politically knowledgeable through education and discussion.
-To provide political debates and education on issues, which leades to informed citizens and a healthy democratic system.
+The League seeks to provide an environment for members to become politically knowledgeable through education and discussion, and to provide political debates and education on issues, which leads to informed citizens and a healthy democratic system.